amamory-embedded/sched-learning/docs/source/index.rst

 ***************************************

-The following example from `wikipedia <https://en.wikipedia.org/wiki/Rate-monotonic_scheduling>`_ describes a taskset of 3 tasks, as presented in the following table.
+The following example from `wikipedia <https://en.wikipedia.org/wiki/Rate-monotonic_scheduling>`_ describes a task set of 3 tasks, as presented in the following table.

 =======  ==============  ======
 Process  Execution Time  Period